dotnet-IGet/IGet/README.md

 ## Why IGet.GetAll?

 [IGet](https://www.nuget.org/packages/iget) gets single classes, but cannot provide multiple in one call.
-If you like MediatR's INotification-INotificationHandler combination then you will probably feel the need for something that automatically collects INotificationHandlers - that is one of the things that `i.GetAll<T>()` can do - it has the following benefits:
+If you like MediatR's INotification-INotificationHandler combination then you will probably feel the need for something that automatically collects multiple INotificationHandlers - that is one of the things that `i.GetAll<T>()` can do - it has the following benefits:

 - you declare whatever interfaces and base classes you like; this package does not force you to use pre-defined interfaces.
 - after `i.GetAll<T>()` you explicitly show how you handle exceptions, making your code easier to understand.